hbc/Intro-to-R-2-day/lessons/04_introR-data-manipulation.md

 #### Releveling factors

 We have briefly talked about factors, but this data type only becomes more intuitive once you've had a chance to work with it.
-Let's take a slight detour and learn about how to order and relevel categories within a factor.
+Let's take a slight detour and learn about how to **order and relevel categories within a factor**.
 As we learned earlier, the categories in the `expression` factor were assigned integers alphabetically, with high=1, low=2, medium=3.
 To view the integer assignments under the hood you can use str:

 	str(expression)
 	Factor w/ 3 levels "high","low","medium": 2 1 3 1 2 3 1